 Development plays an active, early role in application security

-- Developers are taking more responsibility for security with 26% of financial services respondents saying it’s a top concern (compared to 24% of overall respondents), while in mature DevOps organizations in this vertical that number rises to 32%.
+- Developers are taking more responsibility for security with 26% of government developers saying it’s a top concern.
+In mature government DevOps organizations, this number rises to 31%.

 For DevOps teams, security controls are increasingly automated throughout the development lifecycle

-- 24% of all financial services respondents said that they automate application security analysis at all stages of the software development life cycle (SDLC), which was consistent with the overall survey responses (27%).
+- 26% of government respondents said that they automate application security analysis at all stages of the software development life cycle (SDLC).

-- Almost 57% of large financial services organizations keep a complete software bill of materials to help them track down new open source vulnerabilities faster (e.g., Commons-Collection, Struts2) compared to 35% of all respondents and 43% of all financial services respondents.
+- 27% of government organizations keep a complete software bill of materials to help them track down new open source vulnerabilities faster (e.g., Commons-Collection, Struts2).
+This is compared to 35% of overall survey respondents.